dmstr/yii2-pages-module/README.md

 #### Traits

-- we use `\dmstr\db\traits\ActiveRecordAccessTrait` to have a check access behavior on active record level
+We use the `\dmstr\db\traits\ActiveRecordAccessTrait` to have a check access behavior on active record level

+- Owner Access
+- Read Access
+- Update Access
+- Delete Access

 #### Anchors